Fittonia Plant Care: Learn How To Grow Nerve Plants

 If you want a more compact appearance on some plants, pinch them back regularly to encourage branching and a more compact growth habit.

-In the springtime, evaluate your plants to see which ones are in need of repotting.
+In the springtime, evaluate your plants to see which ones need repotting.
 Because these plants have shallow roots, you may not need to repot every spring.

 Sources: 1 | 2